stealth14/ioet-exercise/README.md

 ## OVERVIEW

 This is a node project with minimal typescript configurations.
-Aside from plain typescript, it was neccesary to use `moment` and `moment-range` libraries because of javascript lack of features to handle date operations reliably.
+Aside from plain typescript, it was neccesary to install the `moment` and `moment-range` libraries because of javascript lack of features to handle  operations with time intervals reliably.

 ### ARCHITECTURE / METHODOLOGY